Every Commercial Restaurant Kitchen Consultant is Different

 All design approaches should begin with the flow of service and how it will impact the operation.
 Design considerations should literally begin from the point that inventory and supplies enter into the restaurant through the flow of production through to the delivery of the finished product into the dining room.
 Since no two buildings are alike, a thorough understanding of how product is handled to ensure speed execution is critical to success.

-It is also vitally important that the flow and function of all stations in the restaurant do not at any point intersect unnecessarily, ensuring not only the safe handing of goods, but creates a better workflow for employees and expedited delivery of the final product to your customers.
+It is also vitally important that the flow and function of all stations in any type of commercial restaurant kitchen do not at any point intersect unnecessarily, ensuring not only the safe handing of goods, but creates a better workflow for employees and expedited delivery of the final product to your customers.

 Other helpful posts about selecting a restaurant kitchen design firm: